Updated: Jul 6

 You’ll also have more energy to devote to other challenges.

 P.S.
 Habits are the consistent actions/activities that shape your life and the results you experience.
 Knowing which habits support you, which hinder you and need to be eliminated and which new ones are required in order for you to have the results you want, can be challenging to determine on our own.
 This is a big part of the work I do with my one-on-one clients, virtually from anywhere in the world.
-We look at your life in totality - everything that has created the YOU you are now and the habits that have created the outcomes you've experience.
+We look at your life in totality - everything that has created the "YOU" you are now and the habits that have created the outcomes you've experienced.
 Together we craft a new plan for the new and improved you and life.

 Want to hop on a call and chat about what that might mean for your life?
-Go here to grab a spot on my calendar https://www.elenazanfei.com/book-online.
+Go here to grab a spot on my calendar HERE.
 The call is always free and there is never any obligation.